Barnsley Early Start and Family Services

 Childcare sufficiency

-Early education and childcare statutory guidance for local authorities requires us to produce an annual sufficiency report on the availability and sufficiency of childcare in our area.
+Early education and childcare statutory guidance for local authorities.
+The guidance require us to produce an annual sufficiency report on the availability and sufficiency of childcare in our area.

 Read our childcare sufficiency assessment reports.